This post is also available in: Persian

 Compulsory and Optional Trade Workers

-Under this category, at the time you apply to the AINP, you must:
+Under the Alberta Compulsory and Optional Trade Workers Program, at the time you apply to the AINP, you must:

 - have a recognized Alberta Apprenticeship and Industry Training Trade Certificate